To save forests in Madagascar, experts suggest five policy measures to protect biodiversity and ensure the sustainable development of the country.

 A new collaborative study led by a team of 16 researchers, published in Nature Sustainability, proposed five policy measures for the government to implement.

-The scientists from the United Kingdom, Madagascar, Australia, the United States, and Finland said that they are ready to help Rajoelina to save the country and its wildlife.
+The scientists from the UK, Madagascar, Australia, the US and Finland said that they are ready to help Rajoelina to save the country and its wildlife.

 “The time has come for action,” said Professor Ratsimbazafy, one of the researchers.
 “It’s not too late to turn things around in Madagascar.
 But it soon will be.”